-The definition of the hourly fraction dedicated to lessons or equivalent teaching activities is established, for each teaching unit, by the DPB and specified in the special part of this regulation (Annex 1).
-In any case, we assume the following interval of variability between classroom hours/ ECTS: $8 \div 10$ (understanding by "classroom hours" the hours of lesson or assisted teaching activity).
+The definition of the hourly fraction dedicated to lessons or equivalent teaching activities is established, for each teaching unit, by the DPB and specified in the special part of these regulations (Annex 1).
+In any case, we assume the following interval of variability between classroom hours/ECTS: $8 \div 10$ (understanding by "classroom hours" the hours of lesson or assisted teaching activity).

-The definition of the assumed total time commitment, reserved for personal study or other training activities of an individual type, is established, for each teaching unit, in the annex (Annex 1) to this regulation.
+The definition of the assumed total time commitment, dedicated to personal study or other training activities of an individual type, is established, for each teaching unit, in the annex (Annex 1) to these regulations.
 The head of the Department of Computer Science, Bioengineering, Robotics and Systems Engineering (DIBRIS) and the coordinator of the DPB shall be responsible for verifying compliance with the above provisions.

 Art.
-7 Study plans and prerequisites
+7 Study plans, prerequisites and incompatibility for simultaneous enrolments

-Students can enroll full-time or part-time; for the two types of student there are different rights and duties.
+Students can enrol full-time or part-time; for the two types of students there are different rights and duties.